“People think I’m weird and I’m not sure why.”

 6. Depression can make you weird too

-7. “You’re weird”…maybe they don’t understand
+7. “You’re weird”…but they don’t understand

 Often, when people think you’re weird, it can come from a negative place.
 Maybe they don’t understand it’s been hard for you to make friends, or you’re having social challenges, or something unique is happening in your life.
 Also, maybe you’re taking a new medication, having a rough time with a relationship, moving, or losing a job.
 Be around people who are empathetic!

-You may even be feeling odd because of past traumas.
 This is why it’s important to be able to identify and cut ties with people who call you “weird” or use it to make fun of you.
 If anyone calls you weird in a negative way, they’re not your friend and you should probably find other people to be around.

 they dont understand quotes